-VET courses offered by Highfields State Secondary College lead to nationally recognised qualifications – a certificate or a statement of attainment.
+VET courses available for study at Highfields State Secondary College lead to nationally recognised qualifications – a certificate or a statement of attainment.
 Certificate courses offered are nationally registered and recognised courses within the Australian Qualifications Framework and competencies credited to the students are banked in their learning account to support their Queensland Certificate of Education (QCE) and to enhance future study or employment opportunities.

-College students successfully completing a Certificate course in Year 11 will be awarded credits towards their Queensland Certificate of Education (QCE).
+College students successfully completing a Certificate course in Year 11 and 12 will be awarded credits towards their Queensland Certificate of Education (QCE).

-- Certificate II in Sport and Recreation (Year 11) – 4 QCE points with further training upgrade to Certificate III in Fitness (Year 12) – 8 QCE points
+- Certificate III in Fitness (Year 12) – 8 QCE points

 VET courses employ competency based assessment.
 In order to be successful in gaining competency, students must demonstrate consistent application of knowledge and skill to the standard of performance required in the workplace.
 Students must be able to transfer and apply skills and knowledge to new situations and environments.